James Bond 007: The Duel

-James Bond 007: The Duel is action video game featuring the fictional British intelligence agent James Bond.
+James Bond 007: The Duel is an action video game featuring the fictional British intelligence agent James Bond.
 It was developed by The Kremlin and published by Domark in 1992 for Sega's Mega Drive/Genesis, and then the following years for the Master System video game consoles, and the Game Gear handheld game console.
 The Mega Drive version was also released in Japan by Tengen on 14 May 1993, under the title known as 007: Shitō (・死闘, Daburu Ō Sebun: Shitō).

 Gameplay

 Armed with a pistol, the player controls James Bond through various side-scrolling enemy bases to rescue female hostages and to arm a bomb placed at a strategic point to destroy the base.
 Along the way, Bond must battle numerous thugs and familiar bosses.
 The action takes place over five levels.
 It opens on the docks of a Caribbean island, then moves on to the jungle, an underground power plant inside a volcano and a space shuttle launch pad.
 In the final level, Bond must defeat Jaws and escape.